 RENU is run as a not for profit organisation for its members.
 It retains the same structure as it did under its previous name of the Modern Universities Research Group (MURG).
 It is fully constituted and has an executive committee which coordinates the running of the organisation.
 The membership votes the executive committee members to office.
 Each member university pays an annual subscription fee of £400 and these fees are used for the general administration of the organisation.
 All our events cover their costs.

-Professor John Senior was appointed Pro Vice-Chancellor (Research) in 2006.
+Professor John Senior was appointed Pro Vice-Chancellor (Research) at the University of Hertfordshire in 2006.
 In this capacity he:

 - leads University research.

 - chairs the University Research Committee.

 - has overall responsibility for the delivery of research degrees in the Institution.

 Between 2003 and 2006 Professor John Senior was University Director of Enterprise and Knowledge Transfer.
 In 2009 he lead the merger of the Faculty of Engineering and Information Sciences with the Faculty of Creative and Cultural Industries to create a new Faculty of Science, Technology and Creative Arts.
 Professor Senior was previously Head of Department of Electrical and Electronic Engineering at the Manchester Metropolitan University, prior to which he had worked in the Telecommunications Industry.
 He has an international research profile in the field of optical fibre communications and networking and he was awarded a DSc degree for these activities in 2002.
 Professor Senior is a Fellow of the Institution of Engineering and Technology (IET) and a member of its Academic Accreditation Committee.

 Professor Zulf Ali, Director of Academic Research and Innovation Partnerships, Teesside University